VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/peripherals.md

 {{< attribution >}}

 … but for the really nerdy that want more, see [USB3: why it's a bit harder than USB2](https://lab.ktemkin.com/post/why-is-usb3-harder/), [How Does A USB Keyboard Work?
-(Ben Eater, YouTube)](https://www.youtube.com/watch?v=wdgULBpRoXk), and [How does USB device discovery work?
-(Ben Eater, YouTube)](https://www.youtube.com/watch?v=N0O5Uwc3C0o)
+(Ben Eater)](https://www.youtube.com/watch?v=wdgULBpRoXk), and [How does USB device discovery work?
+(Ben Eater)](https://www.youtube.com/watch?v=N0O5Uwc3C0o)

 {{< /attribution >}}